vallindor/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Thanks to my mentor for this project.
+Thanks to family for the support during this project.